jack27hilton/focus-furnishings/README.md

 ### Small website for a family run furniture retailer, who dont have much online presence.

 ## Purpose:
-The purpose of this website is to give the shop (Focus-Furnishings) an online presence for their customers, mainly for customers to look online at the products they have to offer.
+The main purpose of this website is to display the products available at Focus Furnishnigs online to make it easier for customers and to advertise the quality of products to potential customers.
+Also the shop needs an online presence.
 This is important for the shop as they have gained a reputation for being oldschool being one of the only independent furniture retailers left in the area and using old methods such as sales/reciepts on paper invoices and only taking payments in store.
 Hopefully with this website customers will see that even though they are an oldschool shop, they have all the new school products and worth shopping with.
-Secondly, given their small online presence and the fact there is other furnitre retailers in the area one of which shares the name "Focus", this website will ensure customers can find the right information for this shop which is obviously very important.
+On top of this, given their small online presence and the fact there is other furnitre retailers in the area one of which shares the name "Focus", this website will ensure customers can find the right information for this shop which is obviously very important.

 ## Design:
 ### Page 1 (home page):